erodrich/exercises-infra/README.md

 When starting with docker-compose, the database is **automatically initialized** on first startup:

 1. PostgreSQL container starts
-2. SQL scripts from `database/` folder are executed:
+2. SQL scripts from `database/` folder are executed in order:
    - `01-schema.sql` - Creates all tables, indexes, sequences
    - `02-seed-data.sql` - Loads 34 pre-defined exercises
+   - `03-add-workoutplan.sql` - Creates workout plan tables (workout_plans, workout_days, exercise_target)
 3. Application starts with schema validation (`ddl-auto=validate` in prod)

 **Important:** Scripts only run when creating a **new database**.
 If the volume already exists with data, scripts are skipped.